-Recent changes were made to the CGT treatment on the sale and purchase of businesses involving ‘look-through earnout’ rights.
+Recent changes were made to the treatment of capital gains tax for business sales and acquisitions of businesses involving ‘look-through earnout’ rights.

 On 25 February 2016, a new law was enacted to deal with the tax treatment of earnouts for vendors and purchasers.

 An earnout is an arrangement, usually entered into on the sale of an asset or business, where rights to future financial benefits are linked to the performance of an asset or assets on sale.
 It is commonly used where the parties cannot agree on the value of an asset or business.

 Not all earnout arrangements will qualify for the CGT look-through treatment under the new law.